DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication

 \subsection{Multiple Access Schemes}

-We will consider three separate \ac{MA} schemes for the analytical evaluation, namely \ac{MDMA}, \ac{TDMA}, and \ac{DBMC-NOMA}.
-The calculation of the average received signal for the Poisson distribution will be derived for each scheme in the following.
-An overview of the resource allocation using time and molecule type is shown in Figure~\ref{fig:ma_schemes} for illustrative purposes.
+We will consider \ac{MDMA}, \ac{TDMA}, and \ac{DBMC-NOMA} for the analytical evaluation.
+The calculation of the average received signal for the Poisson distribution will be derived for each scheme.
+An overview of the resource allocation using time and molecule type is shown in Fig.~\ref{fig:ma_schemes} for illustrative purposes.

 \paragraph{Molecule-Division Multiple Access (MDMA)}